RoysamLab/whole_brain_analysis/README.md

     ```

 ### (Option2) From automatic MRCNN
- Set up the enviroment for BrainCellSeg
+#### Set up the enviroment for BrainCellSeg
-   ####  Installyation Requirements:
+    Installyation Requirements:     Python 3.6, TensorFlow 1.3, Keras 2.0.8 and other common packages.
-   Python 3.6, TensorFlow 1.3, Keras 2.0.8 and other common packages.
     Highly recommend to install the GPU verison of Tensorflow

-    ```bash
+    ```
     cd NUCLEAR_SEG
     conda create -n BrainCellSeg python=3.6 anaconda
     conda activate BrainCellSeg